 When and what is Training Camp?

-For World Race and World Race: Gap Year, Training Camp takes place approximately six to eight weeks before your Race begins.
-At Training Camp you will join your squad, leaders, and World Race training staff for an eleven-day camp to get you ready for your trip.
+For World Race, Training Camp takes place approximately one month before your Race begins.
+At Training Camp you will join your squad, leaders, and World Race training staff for an ten-day camp to get you ready for your trip.
 Topics covered include: evangelism, cross-cultural ministry training, personal mental/emotional health, how to share your stories, living in close community, and adapting to the unknown.

 There are a few routes that do not have a Training Camp, but instead have training during the first weeks of their Race.
 World Race: Semesters has Training Camp and Launch together, right at the beginning of their trip.

-Check out Training Camp dates for each trip on the routes page.
+Check out Training Camp dates for each trip on the trips page.